MAB-52/Attendance_management_system/README.md

 The Attendance Management System is a web-based application developed using PHP and MySQL.
 It allows faculty members to add student records and manage attendance efficiently.

 Features -

     User Authentication: Secure login for faculty members.
     Add New Students: Faculty can add new student records with details like name, roll number, course, branch, and semester.
     Mark Attendance: Faculty can mark students as present or absent.
-  Persistent Attendance Status: The attendance status remains unchanged even when new students are added or the page is refreshed.

 Installation -

     Prerequisites -
         Web Server: Apache or any web server with PHP support.
         PHP: Version 7.0 or above.
         MySQL: Version 5.6 or above.

 Steps -